exasol/project-keeper/README.md

 ## Usage

+### Maven Plugin

+Use the `project-keeper-maven-plugin` for analyzing Maven projects.

 The verification is bound to the maven `package` lifecycle phase.
 So it is automatically executed if you run `mvn package` or `mvn verify`.

 You can also run the checks manually using: